Merkel says Germany has a way to go on gender equality

-BERLIN (AP) — Chancellor Angela Merkel says much needs to be done to achieve gender equality in Germany.
+BERLIN (AP) — Even though she has been at her nation’s helm for 13 years, Chancellor Angela Merkel said much more needs to be done to achieve gender equality in Germany.

-As Germany marks the 100th anniversary of women’s suffrage, Merkel said in a speech Monday that equality is still not evident in politics, business, science and culture.
+As Germany marked the 100th anniversary of women’s suffrage, Merkel said in a speech in Berlin on Monday that there’s a lot still to do to achieve gender equality notably in the worlds of politics, business, science and culture.

-Though being the country’s first female chancellor, Merkel noted that only 30.9 percent of lawmakers in the current Bundestag were female down from 36.5 percent in the previous one.

-Merkel says: “We’ve achieved a lot, but there’s still much to do and we cannot accept setbacks.”

 Most Read Nation & World Stories